holoviz/panel/doc/getting_started/core_concepts.md

 - Param is a framework that lets Python classes have attributes with defaults, type/value validation and callbacks when a value changes.
 - Param is similar to other frameworks like [Python dataclasses](https://docs.python.org/3/library/dataclasses.html), [pydantic](https://pydantic-docs.helpmanual.io/) and [traitlets](https://traitlets.readthedocs.io/en/stable/)

+One of the most important concepts to understand in both Param and Panel is the ability to use parameters as references to drive interactivity.
+This is often called reactivity and the most well known instance of this approach are spreadsheet applications like Excel.
+When you reference a particular cell in the formula of another cell, changing the original cell will automatically trigger an update in all cells that reference.
+The same concept applies to parameter objects.

 One of the main things to understand about param in the context of its use in Panel is the distinction between the parameter **value** and the parameter **object**.
 The **value** represents the current value of a parameter at a particular point in time, while the **object** holds metadata about the parameter but also acts as a **reference** to the parameters value across time.
 In many cases you can pass a parameter **object** and Panel will automatically resolve the current value **and** reactively update when that parameter changes.
 Let's take a widget as an example:

 ```python